ChenDoubleJ/IterRF/README.md

 <img width="600" height="487" alt="image" src="https://github.com/user-attachments/assets/f59bf430-32dd-4fcd-a6fb-72b52c111e80" />

-Unaligned multi-modal image fusion requires registration and fusion to be optimized together.
+**Existing Challenges**: Unaligned multi-modal image fusion requires registration and fusion to be optimized together.
 Existing methods usually follow a cascaded **register-then-fuse** pipeline or use only single-step feedback between the two tasks, which can limit the mutual enhancement between alignment and fusion.

-IterRF formulates registration and fusion within a unified optimization framework and unfolds the optimization process into alternating registration-related and fusion-related subproblems.
+**Our Advantages**: IterRF formulates registration and fusion within a unified optimization framework and unfolds the optimization process into alternating registration-related and fusion-related subproblems.
 Through iterative bidirectional refinement, the framework progressively improves spatial alignment and fusion quality.

 This repository will provide: